 If you misplace a key, take the other keys to an authorized Volvo retailer for reprogramming as an antitheft measure.
+Turn the key once to unlock the driver's door only.

 This device complies with part 15 of the FCC rules.
 Operation is subject to the following condition: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.